pudkipz/clicker_game/README.md

 # clicker_game

-For no reason at all, I am creating this very crappy minimalistic clicker clone.
-It is still in the early days of production, however.
+For no reason at all, I have created this very crappy minimalistic clicker clone.